-of the Cooperating Teacher, yet may vary according to each situation.
-Familiarize with Expectations: The Cooperating Teacher should familiarize the student with the expectations held for the Student Teacher.
+Familiarize with Expectations:

+The Cooperating Teacher should familiarize the student with the expectations held for the Student Teacher.

-- Orient to School: The Cooperating Teacher should, in conjunction with the principal or designate, orient the student to the school, the school program, and the pupils.
-Share school safety and emergency procedures with Student Teachers. - Structure Teaching Experiences: The Cooperating Teacher should structure the student's experiences so that he/she progresses from simpler to more complex activities within the limits of the Student Teacher's particular level in the B.Ed. program. - Demonstrate Teaching Techniques: The Cooperating Teacher should either demonstrate or arrange for the demonstration of teaching techniques and procedures for the benefit of the student. - Assist with Planning: The Cooperating Teacher should assist the student with the planning of teaching strategies and the selecting and designing of appropriate instructional materials.
-(Year3) - Explain Classroom Management: The Cooperating Teachershould explain, demonstrate and discuss the implementation of classroom organization, management, and control strategies. - Observe Students: The Cooperating Teacher should observe the Student Teacher in the classroom on a regular, systematic basis.
+Orient to School:

+The Cooperating Teacher should, in conjunction with the principal or designate, orient the student to the school, the school program, and the pupils.
+Share school safety and emergency procedures with Student Teachers.

+Structure Teaching Experiences:

+The Cooperating Teacher should structure the student's experiences so that he/she progresses from simpler to more complex activities within the limits of the Student Teacher's particular level in the B.Ed. program.

+Demonstrate Teaching Techniques:

+The Cooperating Teacher should either demonstrate or arrange for the demonstration of teaching techniques and procedures for the benefit of the student.

+Assist with Planning:

+The Cooperating Teacher should assist the student with the planning of teaching strategies and the selecting and designing of appropriate instructional materials.
+(Year 3)

+Explain Classroom Management:

+The Cooperating Teacher should explain, demonstrate and discuss the implementation of classroom organization, management, and control strategies.

+Observe Students:

-- Analyze Student's Performance: The Cooperating Teacher should analyze the instructional skills of the Year 3 Student Teacher and set goals and strategies for improvement through regular conferences. - Evaluate Student's Performance: The Cooperating Teacher should evaluate the performance of the student and provide feedback to the Student Teacher, both on a formative basis throughout the term as well as in a final evaluation. - Encourage a Distinctive Style: The Cooperating Teacher should encourage the Student Teacher to develop a distinctive, personal style by engaging in a variety of teaching tasks and consistently utilizing self-evaluation. - Encourage and Involve: The Cooperating Teacher should encourage the Student Teacher to exercise initiative in getting involved with children in a variety of learning experiences. - Communicate with Practicum Office: The Cooperating Teacher should contact Peter Bjornson immediately with concerns about the Student Teacher's attendance, performance, attitude, or expectations.
+The Cooperating Teacher should observe the Student Teacher in the classroom on a regular, systematic basis.
+Analyze Student's Performance: The Cooperating Teacher should analyze the instructional skills of the Year 3 Student Teacher and set goals and strategies for improvement through regular conferences.

+Evaluate Student's Performance:

+The Cooperating Teacher should evaluate the performance of the student and provide feedback to the Student Teacher, both on a formative basis throughout the term as well as in a final evaluation.

+Encourage a Distinctive Style:

+The Cooperating Teacher should encourage the Student Teacher to develop a distinctive, personal style by engaging in a variety of teaching tasks and consistently utilizing self-evaluation.

+Encourage and Involve:

+The Cooperating Teacher should encourage the Student Teacher to exercise initiative in getting involved with children in avariety of learning experiences.

+Communicate with Practicum Office:

+The Cooperating Teacher should contact the Practicum Office immediately with concerns about the Student Teacher's attendance, performance, attitude, or expectations.
 (Please see the first section of the Handbook for contact information.)

-Responsibilities

-of the Administrator
+Responsibilities of the School Administrator

-- Provide orientation to the students assigned to your school regarding the school's organization, philosophy, expectations, personnel, etc. - Indicate to the students whether their attendance will be kept on a sign-in sheet in the office or by the Cooperating Teacher. - Place students within the school according to the following guidelines: - Year 2 students will be assigned to the school Alternative Education Classroom teachers who will facilitate appropriate learning experiences for the student teacher. - Year 3 students will be assigned to a classroom teacher where they will act as participant observers working one-to-one with students or directing small group activities and occasionally whole group activities.
-They will also be required to teach one class a day for every day of their 8 day teaching block. - Encourage students to become involved in a wide variety of activities within the school. - Communicate with the Access Office all concerns regarding the School Practicum program. - Provide students with school handbook, if available.
+Provide orientation to the students assigned to your school regarding the school's organization, philosophy, expectations, personnel, etc.

+Indicate to the students whether their attendance will be kept on a sign-in sheet in the office or by the Cooperating Teacher.

+Place students within the school according to the following guidelines:

+- Year 2 students will be assigned to the Student Services teacher or department who will facilitate appropriate learning experiences for the student teacher. - Year 3 students will be assigned to a classroom teacher where they will act as participant observers working one-to-one with students or directing small group activities and occasionally whole group activities.
-information

-for students

-Student Placement Policies 12

-Responsibilities of the Student 13

-Practicum Attendance 15

-Practicum Extension 16

-Withdrawal Policies 17

-Rules and Regulations 17

-Removal from Practicum 18
+Encourage students to become involved in a wide variety of activities within the school.

+Communicate with the Practicum Office all concerns regarding the School Practicum program.

+Provide students with school handbook, if available.

-Information
+Student Information